WikiSound

 Read →What Is Lossy Audio?

 Permanently compressed audio.
-What gets removed, how audible it is, and when it's fine.
+What gets removed, how audible it is, and when it is fine.

 Read →What Is Audio Compression?